insyncsolutions/appseconnectdocs/_posts/ProcessFlow Management/Nodes and Links/2022-03-03-processflow-app.md

 You can reuse this saved template on any other nodes of any processflow in your organisation, provided the **application node** , **Schema** & the **Action** remains the same.

-7) You can view the saved for the schema and action by navigating to **[Manage Schema](/processflow/adding-schema-actions/#listing-of-schemas-and-attributes) > your selected Schema Entity > The Action in which you have created the Template > Click on the Action filter.**
+7) You can view the saved for the schema and action by navigating to **[Manage Schema](/processflow/processflow-app/#adding-schemas-in-an-application-node) > Your selected Schema Entity > The Action in which you have created the Template > Click on the Action filter.**
 You will be able to view the saved template for that schema and the action.
 The template will not be editable in the Manage schema window.

 8) To create filter from a saved template, navigate to Node Config window ->  Select Schema -> Select Action -> Configure filter.
 Expand the Schema node until Action Filter, Retry Filter appears.